Select your cookie preferences

 This control checks if an Amazon Web Services (AWS) account has security contact information.
 The control fails if security contact information is not provided for the account.

 Alternate security contacts allow AWS to contact another person about issues with your account in case you're unavailable.
-Notifications can be from AWS Support, or other AWS service teams about security-related topics associated with your AWS account usage.
+Notifications can be from Support, or other AWS service teams about security-related topics associated with your AWS account usage.

 Remediation